Criyl/challenges/short-king.md

 > Return a `404 Not Found` status code if the `short_url` has not been generated

+GET `/`
+> Return a form to create an shortened url

 You may store your data in any manner so long as these two end points behave appropriately.

 Take your time and map out your solution.